cryocuhk/liulin523.github.io/_pages/openings.md

 You are highly suggested to apply for the prestigious **Hong Kong PhD Fellowship Scheme**.
 The application deadline is 1 December every year.
 Please refer to [this website](http://www.rgc.edu.hk/hkphd) for further details of the Scheme.

+Every summer, we host a **workshop** inviting all potential applicants to our campus.
+The first batch of PhD offers are made shortly after the workshop.
+Application is open in Spring.
+See this [webpage](http://www.cuhk.edu.hk/sci/essc/sw2018.html) for the one held recently.

 ## Postdoc positions
 Currently unavailable